DinoChiesa/Apigee-Powershell-Admin/README.md

 You will need to do this just once, ever, for the machine.
 To upgrade, you can `remove-module PSApigeeEdge` and then run the `Install-Module` step again.

 ### Option B: Clone from Github

 This will get you the latest source.
+Usually these are the same.

 1. Clone the repo:  `git clone git@github.com:DinoChiesa/Edge-Powershell-Admin.git`